No appointment needed.

 With an email evaluation, there’s no need for an appointment.
 Portfolio materials can be scanned or photographed and emailed (or stored on a website and the link may be emailed along with instructions, if any, for logging in).

 Email evaluations use a combination of email (to send photos or scans of portions of the portfolio or a link to it if the information is stored on a website) and an ordinary phone call (for the legally required discussion with the student.
-The discussion is not a quiz and is usually a very brief conversation in which I explain the progress I‘ve seen in the documentation shared with me).
+The discussion is not a quiz and is usually a very brief conversation in which one of us explains the progress we‘ve seen in the documentation shared with us).

 Note that there’s no need to show all of the portfolio.
 Some of the records from the beginning of the year and some from the end can suffice.
 Be sure to be include all the sorts of documentation required by law to be in the home education portfolio--see below for more details on what to include.

 Be sure to include a note about the contact information required by law:

 Full name and

 birth date of the child(ren) being evaluated as well as

 address and a parent's full name.
 I also need an

 email address (to email the evaluation forms to), and

 telephone number for the follow-up phone call.